openlayers/ol-mapbox-style/README.md

 • **glStyle**: `any`

-Mapbox Style object.
+Mapbox/MapLibre Style object.

 • **sourceOrLayersOrOptions?**: `string` \| `string`\[] \| [`Options`](#-internal-interfacesoptionsmd) & [`ApplyStyleOptions`](#-internal-interfacesapplystyleoptionsmd)= `''`

 Options or
-`source` key or an array of layer `id`s from the Mapbox Style object.
+`source` key or an array of layer `id`s from the Mapbox/MapLibre Style object.
 When a `source` key is provided, all layers for the specified source will be included in the style function.
 When layer `id`s are provided, they must be from layers that use the same source.
 When not provided or a falsey value, all layers using the first source specified in the glStyle will be rendered.